 So, Julie had to cancel all the bookings made when we realized it would be too risky to go on the trip with our girl as sick as she was.
 And while some travel operators were sympathetic and refunded us our money, others were not.

 Knowing how much more difficult it would’ve been to recover our losses if we had to cancel or cut short an international trip due to illness (especially with foreign languages), this convinced us that we should purchase travel insurance.

-We purchased travel insurance through Travel Guard for our last trip to Morocco and Spain.
+We purchased travel insurance for our last trip to Morocco and Spain.
 After all, kids easily contract and share germs, and just not having this backup is kind of like playing roulette with an international trip that can cost upwards of $5000-$10,000 or more.
 Purchasing travel insurance would typically would cost us about 3-5% of the overall trip cost.

 When we’re abroad, the travel insurance was also a hedge against contracting some kind of serious medical condition requiring hospitalization (from food poisoning, mosquito-born illness, or physical injury).
 With our girl’s immune system still developing, this was always on our minds.

 Our domestic health insurance didn’t cover us abroad, and if we were unfortunate to have health issues without travel insurance, then we pretty much would have to pay out-of-pocket for any hospital visits, medications, or even emergency transport (like being air-lifted to a cleaner medical facility).